Rock Radio Heaven (P-Q)

 Also known as: Birth name was Dewey Mills Phillips

-Stations: WHBQ Memphis, Tenn., WHHM Millington, Tenn., also worked in Little Rock, Ark.
+Stations: WHBQ Memphis, Tennessee, WHHM Millington, Tennessee, also worked in Little Rock, Arkansas

-Notes: Gained everlasting notoriety when, in July 1954, he became the first deejay to play an Elvis Presley record, "That's All Right, Mama" and for good measure also interviewed on the air.
+Notes: Gained everlasting notoriety when, in July 1954, he became the first deejay to play an Elvis Presley record, "That's All Right, Mama."
+For good measure he also interviewed Elvis on the air.
 Began hosting WHBQ's "Red, Hot and Blue" R&B show in October, 1949 and it became so popular that the competing station in town didn't even schedule a deejay against him in the 9 p.m.-midnight slot.
 Had a TV show, Phillips Pop Shop, later renamed Night Beat.
+Died of heart failure.

 MIKE PHILLIPS

-Stations: KAYO, KJR Seattle, KISN, KGW Portland, KNBR, KYUU, KIOI, KFRC, KOIT San Francisco, WXLO New York, WWDJ Hackensack, N.Y., WTMX Chicago, KTRH Los Angeles
+Stations: KAYO, KJR Seattle, KISN, KGW Portland, KNBR, KYUU, KIOI, KFRC, KOIT San Francisco, WXLO New York, WWDJ Hackensack, New York, WTMX Chicago, KTRH Los Angeles

 Notes: One of the legendary jocks during KJR's golden years in the '60s, Phillips also programmed the highly-successful oldies station K-EARTH Los Angeles in the 1990s.
 He was also VP Programming at KYUU and WMTX.
 Died of pancreatic cancer at the age of 64.